 TEU Traffic (2018-19): 1.62 million units

-The erstwhile Madras Port is the largest port on the Bay of Bengal coastline and ranked 2nd behind JNPT in terms of container thoroughfare in India.
-Operational since 1881, the port has been a driving force behind trade and commerce in the region, and is known as the “Gateway of South India”.
-It is directly linked to over 50 ports, has ISPS and ISO 14001:2004 certifications, and is ranked 86th worldwide in terms of TEU handling.
-It is managed by the Chennai Port Trust.
+The erstwhile Madras Port is the largest port on the Bay of Bengal coastline.
+Chennai port is the third oldest port in India.
+Operational since 1881, the port has been a driving force behind trade and commerce in the region and is known as the “Gateway of South India”.
+It is directly linked to over 50 ports, has ISPS and ISO 14001:2004 certifications, and is ranked 86th worldwide in TEU handling.
+The Chennai Port Trust manages it.

-As an artificial seaport on a coastal breakwater, the harbour covers nearly 4 sq. kilometres.
-The main shipments through here are automobiles, motorcycles, general industrial cargo, iron ore, granite, coal, fertilizers, petroleum products, and agricultural produce.
-The major exports are iron, leather, cotton, textiles, and automobiles.
+As an artificial seaport on a coastal breakwater, the harbour covers nearly four sq. kilometres.
+The main shipments are automobiles, motorcycles, general industrial cargo, iron ore, granite, coal, fertilisers, petroleum products, and agricultural produce.
+Iron, leather, cotton, textiles, and automobiles are significant exports.

 The major imports are wheat, raw cotton, machinery, iron, and steel.
-This port currently handles over 50 million tons of cargo, and expansion is underway to increase the capacity to 140 million tons.
+This port handles over 50 million tons of cargo, and expansion is underway to increase the capacity to 140 million tons.
 The existing container handling capacity is 2 million TEUs.
-Automobiles are a major shipment here, and the port has seen an exponential increase to over 0.3 million units in 2018-19.
+Automobiles are a major shipment here, and the port saw an exponential increase to over 0.3 million units in 2018-19.

 4. Port of Kolkata – Syama Prasad Mookerjee Port Trust (KoPT)

 Gross cargo tonnage (2018-19): 63.71 million metric tons